-- A. A plot or parcel of land may be used for and there may be built upon said the plot or parcel of land a swimming pool of permanent construction, as a special exception, only when permitted by the Board of Appeals after a public hearing and subject to all of the following (see § 271-139): - A fence, five feet in height, unless a different height shall be directed by the Board of Appeals, and of the chain link type shall be erected completely enclosing the pool.
-There shall be one opening through said fence, and this shall be by a gate or door of the same material as the fence equipped with a selfclosing and self-latching device designed to keep and capable of keeping such door or gate closed at all times and locked when the owner or occupant of the premises is not present at such swimming pool.
-No adornment or screening of any kind or nature shall be permitted on said fence. - (2) No part of any pool shall be located within 20 feet of any property line.

-- (3) The fence referred to in Subsection A(1) above shall be erected at least five feet from the edge of the pool.
-Said fence shall be at least 15 feet from any property line unless the Board of Appeals shall otherwise direct.
+- A. A plot or parcel of land may be used for and there may be built upon saidthe plot or parcel of land a swimming pool of permanent construction, as a special exception, only when permitted by the Board of Appeals after a public hearing and subject to all of the following (see § 271-139): - (1) A fence, five feet in height, unless a different height shall be directed by the Board of Appeals, and of the chain link type shall be erected completely enclosing the pool.
+There shall be one opening through saidthe fence, and this shall be by a gate or door of the same material as the fence equipped with a self-closing and self-latching device designed to keep and capable of keeping such door or gate closed at all times and locked when the owner or occupant of the premises is not present at such swimming pool.
+No adornment or screening of any kind or nature shall be permitted on saidthe fence. - (2) No part of any pool shall be located within 20 feet of any property line. - (3) The fence referred to in Subsection A(1) above shall be erected at least five feet from the edge of the pool.
+SaidThe fence shall be at least 15 feet from any property line unless the Board of Appeals shall otherwise direct.
 The residence on the property shall be permitted to be one side of such fence.
-The term "edge of the pool" or "pool," as used in this section, shall mean the outside of the vertical walls of said pool or the outside edge of any coping around the walls of the pool. - (4) A walkway of at least four feet in width shall be built on all sides of the pool. - (5) All lighting accessory to said pool shall be located at a distance of at least two feet therefrom and shall conform to the Outdoor Lighting Ordinance^[1] of the Village, except that underwater lighting may be part of the pool structure where so designated on the plans submitted to the Board of Appeals.
+The term "edge of the pool" or "pool," as used in this section, shall mean the outside of the vertical walls of saidthe pool or the outside edge of any coping around the walls of the pool. - (4) A walkway of at least four feet in width shall be built on all sides of the pool.